 While we can’t turn back time, we can take action now to avoid irreversible damage to the plant.

 1. Limit your use of fossil fuels

 First, it’s crucial to limit the amount of carbon dioxide being released into the atmosphere.
 You can do this in a variety of ways, for example:

 2. Offset your carbon emissions

 After you’ve reduced your carbon emissions as much as possible, you can offset any unavoidable emissions to compensate.
-For example, you might plant a tree to offset business carbon emissions unavoidable by your business, or fund a peatland restoration project.
+You do this buy purchasing carbon credits from projects that have already captured or avoided CO2 emissions – something we can help with.
 The crucial thing is that we all start taking action now – before it’s too late.

-MoreTrees is a tree planting platform that makes it easier for individuals and businesses to offset their carbon.
+MoreTrees is a tree planting platform that makes it easier for individuals and businesses to take climate action.
 Plant trees in forests across the world at the click of a button, or integrate with our API to plant trees automatically.
 You can even gift them to customers, clients and friends.